Updated for 2023

 - a bankruptcy or equivalent insolvency proceeding

-For more information, visit the Canada Greener Homes Loan website.
+For more information, check out our guide on the Canada Greener Homes Loan.

 Step 3- Complete your Energy Saving changes